2008 United States House of Representatives elections in Nevada: District 2

 This district covered all of Nevada except for parts of Clark County.
 Reno, along with surrounding Washoe County, casts about 70% of the district's vote.
-The 2nd District had been represented by Republicans continuously since its creation, and had been represented by Republican Dean Heller of Carson City since 2007.
-He defeated Democrat Jill Derby of Gardnerville, a former Nevada System of Higher Education regent and chair of the Nevada Democratic Party.
-Heller had previously defeated Derby in the 2006 election, although this time the margin of victory was 10.4%, as opposed to just 5% two years before.
+The 2nd District had been represented by Republicans continuously since its creation.
+Incumbent Republican Dean Heller, who had represented the district since 2007, ran for re-election.
+He was elected with 50.3% of the vote in 2006 and the district had a PVI of R+8.